BakaBBQ/hky/README.md

 ## Intro

 I am sure this is probably implemented many times.
-Yet during a cold school day where I did not have internet, I decided to roll my own.
+Yet during a long day where I have no internet access and I need this.
+I decided to roll my own.

 It is fairly simple and should work, and it is a nice way to work around aliasing everywhere.